 While terriers have a bad reputation for digging, other dog breeds also have a tendency to over-dig in the yard or garden.

 For instance, one of these dogs is the Dachshund.
 Yes, it is true.
 This small but active dog can really dig up a yard.
 The dog was used to catch game such as badgers as its short legs allowed it to get into burrows without difficulty.
 If you do not exercise or train the dog properly, your yard will resemble a war zone after a short period of time.

 Basset hounds, while low key, also love digging and often become a nuisance in this respect.
-Because the dog stands close to the ground, it was used often for digging prey out of burrows.
+Because the dog stands close to the ground, it was used often for digging the prey out of burrows.
 Despite its laid-back nature, it still maintains a strong instinct to dig.

-While the Beagle is a lovable family pet, it still maintains a hunting and digging reputation.
+While the Beagle is a lovable family pet, it still maintains hunting and digging reputation.
 In fact, the beagle is considered one of the best, if not the best, rabbit-hunting breeds on the planet.
 That is why Beagles are widely used for rabbit hunting.

 The scent-hound was known as the Bloodhound also likes to dig.
 That is because the dog was once used to track large game animals such as deer or boars.
-If the dog becomes bored, it likes to dig to distraction.
+If the dog becomes bored, it likes to dig into distraction.